Kyle Higashioka Preview, Player Props: Yankees vs. Tigers

-The New York Yankees, including Kyle Higashioka and his .563 slugging percentage over his past 10 games, battle starting pitcher Joey Wentz and the Detroit Tigers at Comerica Park, Wednesday at 6:40 PM ET.
+Kyle Higashioka -- with a slugging percentage of .563 in his past 10 games, including three home runs -- will be in action for the New York Yankees against the Detroit Tigers, with Matt Manning on the mound, on August 31 at 1:10 PM ET.

-In his most recent game, he hit a home run while going 1-for-4 against the Tigers.
+He hit a home run while going 1-for-4 in his previous game against the Tigers.

 Kyle Higashioka Game Info & Props vs. the Tigers